niplav/site/99_klong_problems.md

 `[a [] []]` or an empty binary tree: `[]`.

 You can check your functions using these example trees.
-They are given as test cases in p54.kg.
-TODO: Add p54.kg!
-See how these are done in the originals.
+They are given as test cases in p54.kg. <!--TODO: Add p54.kg!
+See how these are done in the originals.-->

 ### P54A (*) Check whether a given term represents a binary tree.